Healthdirect Free Australian health advice you can count on.

 Try to maintain a healthy weight.
 You have a higher risk of developing complications if you are overweight.

-Speak to the healthcare team about any vaccinations you might need to reduce your risk of serious illness while you recover.
+Speak to the healthcare team about any vaccinations you may need to reduce your risk of serious illness while you recover.

 What complications can occur?